New York Based Ponzi Schemes Attorneys

 Proudly Representing Parties Harmed by Securities Fraud Nationwide

 Many investors do not fully investigate the specific details regarding investments and often rely on the advice of financial services professionals when considering how to invest their money.
 Unfortunately, in some cases, rather than making sound investments, a broker or financial advisor will use an investor’s money to further a fraudulent Ponzi scheme.

 Ponzi schemes can result in catastrophic financial losses, and investors harmed by Ponzi schemes may have legal recourse.
 If you were a victim of a Ponzi scheme, you must reach out to a skilled attorney with experience pursuing claims against perpetrators of Ponzi schemes.
 The legal team at Weltz Law has the skills and experience you need to seek compensation for your losses.
-Our firm is based in New York and represents investors harmed by Ponzi schemes throughout the country.
+Our securities litigation firm is based in New York and represents investors harmed by Ponzi schemes throughout the country.

 Call (877) 905-7671 today to set up a free case consultation to discuss the details of your situation.

 What Is a Ponzi Scheme?

 While many people have heard of Ponzi schemes, few people know how to recognize and avoid such schemes.
 A Ponzi scheme is a fraudulent plan in which a broker or financial advisor takes money from investors but keeps the money rather than investing it.
 Brokers and financial advisors running Ponzi schemes can continue the scheme by paying the initial investors money that they believe is a return, but the money is actually principal from new investors.